DHANVIN-raj-velagapudi/farm-iot-project/README.md

 This is a  Node.js backend designed for Farm IoT systems, specifically optimized for use with ESP32 microcontrollers.
 It provides a robust, Firebase-free environment for monitoring soil moisture, managing irrigation pumps, and controlling lighting systems.

+🚀 Key Features

-🚀 Key FeaturesReal-time Device Monitoring: Tracks "Online/Offline" status based on heartbeats.Manual & Automated Control: Support for manual pump/light overrides with safety timers.Smart Scheduling: Time-based automation for irrigation and lighting.Local Persistence: Uses high-performance JSON and NDJSON storage for device states and logs, ensuring data is saved even after a restart.Security: Integrated x-device-token header authentication for secure hardware-to-server communication.
+Real-time Device Monitoring: Tracks "Online/Offline" status based on heartbeats.

+Manual & Automated Control: Support for manual pump/light overrides with safety timers

+.Smart Scheduling: Time-based automation for irrigation and lighting.Local Persistence:

+Uses high-performance JSON and NDJSON storage for device states and logs, ensuring data is saved even after a restart.

+Security: Integrated x-device-token header authentication for secure hardware-to-server communication.

 🛠️ Quick StartInstall Dependencies:Bashnpm install express cors Environment Setup:Set your secure token as an environment variable (optional):Bashexport DEVICE_TOKEN="your_secure_token"